Father's Day is this weekend so if you're looking for movie inspiration, here are the movies to watch with your old man.

 What a stroke of genius it was for the third Austin Powers movie to cast the legendary Michael Caine as the horny superspy's dad.

-Caine of course brings with him a whole host of espionage history – he was the bespectacled Harry Palmer in 1965 movie classic The Ipcress File – and he gamely sends up his own image in the third, raucous Powers spoof.
+Caine of course brings with him a degree of espionage history – he was the bespectacled Harry Palmer in 1965 movie classic The Ipcress File – and he gamely sends up his own image in the third, raucous Powers spoof.

 His Nigel is as fond of the innuendo – and the ladies – as his son, both Caine and star Mike Myers sharing wonderful screen chemistry.